AdobeDocs/experience-manager-forms-cloud-service.en/help/rule-editor.md

     1. number
     1. boolean

   All other return types are categorized under one of the above.
 None is not supported.
 Ensure that you select one of the types above.
-Return types are not case sensitive.
+Return types are not case-sensitive.

 >[!NOTE]
 >